 Individual and Family Health Plans available in Minnesota

 - Minnesota Comprehensive Health Association.
 This health plan sells health coverage to people who apply for health insurance in the private market but get rejected due to preexisting conditions.
-The Minnesota Department of Commerce has a chart on their web site that compares Minnesota's MCHA with the temporary federal PCIP plan (see next entry).

 - MinnesotaCare, a public program, where you pay a premium based on family size and income.
 You must qualify to be enrolled.
 MinnesotaCare is provided through the Minnesota Department of Human Services, 651 297-3862 or 1-800-627-3672.